talrand/ow-tech-task/README.md

 npm install
 ```

-Add .env file to root for Google Maps API and insert key provided
+Add .env file to root for Google Maps API and your Google Api key

 ```
 VITE_GOOGLE_MAPS_API=